 Over-the-Counter Foot Orthotics

+Some products, such as Foot Levelers, might also be helpful.
 Regular orthotics can be purchased in many drugstores and grocery stores.
 Foot orthotics are special inserts that are placed in the shoe.
 They provide support and distribute pressure, while helping to align the joints during standing and other activities.
-They can help with symptom relief of pain caused by injuries, such as plantar fasciitis, or they can help to prevent foot ulcers in diabetics.1 Other types of injuries and pain that may be relieved by orthotic inserts include arch pain, ball of foot pain, heel pain, and achy/tired feet.2 Over-the-counter products can be made with various foams and gels, and in many different thicknesses.
+They can help with symptom relief of pain caused by injuries, such as plantar fasciitis, or they could help to prevent foot ulcers in diabetics.1 Other types of injuries and pain that may be relieved by orthotic inserts include arch pain, ball of foot pain, heel pain, and achy/tired feet.
+Further injury might also be prevented with inserts or orthotics.2 Over-the-counter products can be made with various foams and gels, and in many different thicknesses.
+Some products are customized for the patient and the condition of their feet.

 The Plantar Vault

-The foot doesn’t just have one arch—it has three.
+The foot does not just have one arch—it has three.
 These three interconnected arches are called the “plantar vault”.
-The plantar vault includes the inner arch (Medial Longitudinal Arch), outer arch (Lateral Longitudinal Arch), and the area across the balls of the feet (Metatarsal or Anterior Transverse Arch).3
+The plantar vault includes the inner arch (Medial Longitudinal Arch), outer arch (Lateral Longitudinal Arch), and the area across the balls of the feet (Metatarsal or Anterior Transverse Arch).3 Strain and injury may be applied to any of these arches, such as when the arch between the ball and heel of the foot is excessively high or flat.
+Some patients are naturally born with arch problems and need orthotics, shoe inserts, Foot Levelers, and chiropractic care to help maintain wellness with their condition.
+Others might develop an injury from work, improper posture and habits, or other forms of repetitive stress, and these patients will also benefit from the same treatment options.

 What are Foot Levelers?